eduardosantoshf/AirQuality/README.md

 This report presents the midterm individual project required for TQS, covering both the software product features and the adopted quality assurance strategy.

-The objective of this project was to create a REST-API service, along with the implementation of tests to verify if everything in the application is working properly.
+The objective of this project was to create a **REST-API service**, along with the implementation of tests to verify if everything in the application is working properly.
 These tests included:
 * Unit tests.
 * Unit tests with dependency isolation using mocks.
 * Integration tests on API.